litespeedtech/lscache-joomla/README.md

-LiteSpeedCache for Joomla
+LiteSpeed Cache for Joomla
 ============================

-The LiteSpeedCache plugin is a high performance cache plugin for Joomla sites running on a LiteSpeed webserver.
+The LiteSpeed Cache plugin is a high-performance cache component for Joomla sites running on a LiteSpeed web server.

-The LiteSpeedCache extension was originally written by LiteSpeed Technologies.
+The LiteSpeed Cache extension was originally written by LiteSpeed Technologies.
 It is released under the GNU General Public Licence
 (GPL).

 See https://www.litespeedtech.com/products/cache-plugins for more information.